brog45/prologWebScanner/README.md

 # prologWebScanner

-> SWI-Prolog code to scan a web application for vulnerable code
+> SWI-Prolog code to test the security of your web application

 PrologWebScanner is a set of tools for using SWI-Prolog to find security issues in web applications.
-It includes passive auditing techniques and active "fuzzing" techniques.
+It includes passive inspection and active "fuzzing" of HTTP traffic.
 It was created for my own entertainment and education, but I hope to develop it into a reusable pack.

 **WARNING:** Never scan a target you don't own without permission.
 You could get in trouble using this code against a target someone else owns.
 People don't like being targetted for scans and might call the police on you.
 Fuzzing generates a lot of traffic.
 It may generate errors in the targeted web application.
 It may leave persistent data in the target's database that could continue to cause errors after the scan.